About the course

 How does this course compare to others around the country?

-The last decade has seen a dramatic increase in Global Health BSc courses similar to this one.
-This was the result of successful advocacy by students, student organisations such as Students for Global Health and supportive academics around the country who were willing to include global health in the undergraduate curriculum.
+The last decade has seen several new Global Health courses similar to this, emerge around the UK.
+This was the result of successful advocacy by students, student organisations such as Students for Global Health and supportive academics around the UK who were willing to develop the global health undergraduate curriculum.

-Global Health BSc courses vary in their focus and disciplinary approaches and this is partly dependent on the departments involved in teaching.
-Some have a stronger focus on International Development whilst others focus more on Humanitarian/Health System themes.
+Global Health courses vary in their focus and disciplinary approaches and this is partly dependent on the departments involved in teaching.
+Some have a stronger focus on International Development whilst others focus more on Humanitarian / Health System themes.
 This also highlights the varied understandings of Global Health as a field of study.

-The BSc at Imperial College is based in the School of Public Health.
-Its strengths include orientation towards research skills and experiential learning in Global Health.
-Students are taught by world-leading researchers in international public health and epidemiology and are introduced to basic research methods from the start of the course.
-Research Methods are developed and assessed throughout the course.
-Additionally, through immersion in community group projects, student develop key reflective and public health evaluation skills through experiential or service-based learning.
+The BSc at Imperial College London is based within the School of Public Health.
+Its strengths include research skills and experiential learning in Global Health.
+Students are taught by a wide range of world-leading researchers in international public health and epidemiology, as well as being introduced to critical debates in the field.
+Students become familiar with core research methods from the start of the course and these are developed and assessed through authentic real-life scenarios, throughout the course.
+Since 2018, the Community Group Placement allows students to develop practical skills whilst working in collaboration with a volunteering sector organisation across London.
+In these, students develop key evaluation, collaboration and leadership skills through experiential or service-based learning.